Starting Your Token Journey

 Layer 2 blockchains are networks that live on top of a Layer 1 base chain.
 They help Layer 1 blockchains scale, offering benefits like higher transaction speeds and lower costs by reducing congestion on the base network.
 Layer 2 blockchains inherit the security of a Layer 1 blockchain, but they often have their own native tokens for processing transactions.
 Ethereum has committed to scaling by building out a Layer 2 ecosystem, with popular projects including Arbitrum and Optimism.
 Bitcoin also has a Layer 2 network called Lightning.

 As the technology powering tokens, blockchain sits at the core of the crypto movement.
-Understanding how blockchains work and why they’re powerful is key to understanding why tokens could be so important to the world.
-To learn more about blockchains, visit the token.com app and explore our curated Collections, The Crypto Giants, Ethereum’s Mass Adoption Mission, and Ethereum’s Most Promising Rivals.
+Understanding how blockchains work and why they’re powerful is key to understanding why tokens could be so crucial to the world.
+To learn more about blockchains and find the best crypto to invest in, visit the token.com app or explore our curated Collections, The Crypto Giants, Ethereum’s Mass Adoption Mission, and Ethereum’s Most Promising Rivals.
 The token movement has started.
-Join us on the journey and learn about its staggering potential today.
+Join our community and learn about its staggering potential today.

 Please note: Investing in cryptoassets is risky.
 Due to the volatile nature of the cryptocurrency market, investors run the risk of losing their funds when they make an investment.
 Returns from cryptoasset investing are not guaranteed, therefore users should always be aware of the risks.